yacy/yacy_search_server/readme.txt

 - after startup, you see the configuration page in your web browser. just open http://localhost:8080 all you have to do (should do) is to enter a password for your peer

 - You can use YaCy as your web proxy.
-But you don't need to do that.
+This is an option, you don't need to do that.
   Simply configure your internet connection to use a proxy at port 8080.
-- You can add a YaCy toolbar to your Firefox web browser.
-  This release contains the yacybar.xpi file from Alexander Schier and Martin Thelian.
-Please install this file as a Firefox extension.

 CONTACT:

 If you have any questions, please do not hesitate to contact the author:
-Send an email to Michael Christen (mc@anomic.de) with a meaningful subject including the word 'yacy' to prevent that your email gets stuck in my anti-spam filter.
+Send an email to Michael Christen (mc@yacy.net) with a meaningful subject including the word 'yacy' to prevent that your email gets stuck in my anti-spam filter.